stairsb/Phylogenetic-SNPs-pipeline/README.md

 bcftools view pathto/vsfutils.pl varFilter -D 200 > outfile_SNPoutput
 ```
 ## Merging SNPs
+The following script can be found in the GWAS scripts repository.
 Merge all of the SNPs into a single file:
 ```
 MergeSNPs.py SNPoutput.fasta > SNP.txt
 ```